-Meet Nicole Wolfe, Ph.D., Associate Director of Community Engagement at the Southern California Clinical and Translational Science Institute (SC CTSI).
+Meet Nicole Wolfe, Ph.D., Co-Director of Community Engagement at the Southern California Clinical and Translational Science Institute (SC CTSI).
 Dr. Wolfe oversees the Community Engagement team, provides leadership and oversight to existing projects, and cultivates and maintains community partnerships.
 Here, she shares her experience working in academia as a researcher and educator, what interested her in joining the Community Engagement core group at SC CTSI, and how she uses her educational background and work experience to address health inequities in underrepresented communities.

 Where are you from?